CapSens/loan-creator/README.md

 `deferred_in_periods`: Optional.
 An `Integer`, smaller than `duration_in_periods`.
 Number of periods during which no capital is refunded, only interest.
 Only relevant for `Standard` and `Linear` loans.

-`first_term_date`: Optional.
+`interests_start_date`: Optional.
 To be used when the loan starts before the first full term date.
 This then compute an additional term with only interests for the time difference.
-For example, with a `start_at` in january 2020 and a `first_term_date` in october 2019, the timetable will include a first term corresponding to 3 months of interests.
+For example, with a `start_at` in january 2020 and a `interests_start_date` in october 2019, the timetable will include a first term corresponding to 3 months of interests.

 ## Development